Homemade Ice Melt Recipes for Steps, Walkways, Windshields, Locks

 Generously sprinkle baking soda on the ice or snow-covered area and wait for the ice to start melting.
 This may take a bit longer to melt than other options, but it will work.
 Do not use the soda-sprinkled path until the baking soda has done its job.

-Why this works: Baking soda (sodium bicarbonate) contains salt and that lowers the freezing temperature of ice.
+Why this works: Baking soda (sodium bicarbonate) contains salt that lowers ice’s freezing temperature.

 Mix equal amounts of rubbing alcohol and water.
 Pour into a sprayer.
 Spray solution on snow and or ice to melt it.
-You can use this ice melt for windshields as well.
+You can use this ice melt for windshields and keylocks.
+Use sparingly

 For a very tough frozen situation, you can apply straight isopropyl alcohol.
 Or if you don’t want to use a sprayer, pour it directly onto the problem area.

-Why this works: Rubbing alcohol freezes but only in conditions that are way below zero.
-Compared to ice and snow, it’s very warm
+Why this works: Compared to ice and snow, alcohol is very warm!
+Alcohol freezes eventually but only in conditions that are way below zero F.